SteveJM/Bash-Intro/Exercise3.md

     The full 'pathname' of the 'home_files' file is displayed.
 We talk about a complete directory and filename as being a path.
 But what did we ask the 'find' command to do ?

-    We gave the find command three 'arguments' (arguments are simply paramters that the command we are running is given to use, we have already been using arguments with the other commands that we have been running, such as directory or file names.
+    We gave the find command three 'arguments' (arguments are simply parameters that the command we are running is given to use, we have already been using arguments with the other commands that we have been running, such as directory or file names.

     The first argument ('.') is the starting location from where we want to start looking.
 You might recall from exercise 2, step 2 that '.' means "the current directory".